-Some Chattanooga property managers might charge only during tenant occupancy.
-In this case they will stop the management fee when the tenant vacates the property.
+Some Chattanooga property managers might charge only during resident occupancy.
+In this case they will stop the management fee when the resident vacates the property.

 Other property managers will charge a fee throughout the vacancy and provide you with additional services during that ‘turn’ time.

 It all depends on the property management agency you choose.
 Some might offer you special pricing for the specific list of services that they provide.

 As we mentioned before, a majority of property managers charge a leasing fee.
 This is for new resident placement to cover the expenses of paperwork for leasing or re-leasing the property when it becomes vacant.

 The renewal fee is a lesser fee charged when the management company is successful in getting the resident to sign another year lease.

 Our renewal process begins 120 days before the lease anniversary.
 We reach out to our owner and ask if they would like to renew the lease with their resident.
 If they do, we begin reaching out to the resident 90, 60, and 30 days before the anniversary to have them renew the lease.

 Other companies may have different strategies, but this strategy works for us.
 It’s also during this time when we advise the owner on if they should raise the rental rate or keep it the same.

 When planning to create a profitable investment in rental property, you must consider the expenses of repair and maintenance.
 People who are new to investing in rental property might lose more money than they expect if they have a DIY approach.
 Or worse yet, lose a resident over poor maintenance habits.